Rodney Matthews: Career

 Trained at the West of England College of Art, Matthews worked in advertising for Plastic Dog Graphics before turning freelance in 1970, initially under the name Skyline Studios.

 Matthews has painted over 140 subjects for record album covers, for many rock and progressive rock bands.
 More than 90 of his pictures have been published worldwide, selling in poster format, as well as many international editions of calendars, jigsaw puzzles, postcards, notecards, snowboards and T-shirts.
 His originals have been exhibited throughout the UK and Europe.
 He has been a regular exhibitor at the Chris Beetles Gallery, in London's West End, where he met English comedian, actor, writer and producer John Cleese, an avid collector of his work.

 Matthews has illustrated numerous books, including those by English fantasy and science fiction author Michael Moorcock.
 Their collaboration in the 1970s resulted in a series of 12 large posters, depicting scenes from Moorcock's Eternal Champion series.
 These images were also used for a 1978 calendar entitled "Wizardry and Wild Romance".

-In 1998, Matthews and the late Gerry Anderson completed Lavender Castle, a 26-episode stop-motion CGI animation series for children.
+In 1998, Matthews and the late Gerry Anderson completed Lavender Castle, a 26-episode stop-motion/C.G. television series for children.
 It was produced at Cosgrove Hall Films in Manchester and purchased by ITV for the UK.
 Matthews has also contributed concept designs for the 2005 film The Magic Roundabout.

 He supplied conceptual designs for computer games such as the Sony/Psygnosis game Shadow Master and Haven: Call of the King, published by Midway.
 Matthews has produced some publicity and a logo for the green energy company Ecotricity.

 He has also written lyrics and played drums on a music album influenced by his images; American guitarist Jeff Scheetz, John Payne (Asia) on bass guitar, Oliver Wakeman (Yes) on keyboards and Pete Coleman (composer and multi-instrumentalist).